 #4) OL’MAN TREESTANDS Alumalite CTS Climbing Tree Stand

-After Summit and Hawk, stands Ol’Man Treestands, now by Millennium.
+After Summit and Hawk is Ol’Man Treestands, now by Millennium.
 Basically, Millennium took the classic Ol’Man Treestand climber and made it even better by swapping out the steel for aluminum.
-This switch alone brought the overall weight of the stand down to 21lbs, which falls between Summit’s SD and Hawk’s Warbird.
-Also, this stand matches both stands’ max weight capacity at 300lbs.
+This switch alone brought the overall weight down to 21lbs, which falls between Summit’s SD and Hawk’s Warbird.
+Also, this stand matches both stands’ max weight capacity of 300lbs.

-The main reason we put this stand after Summit and Hawk is comfort.
-It’s important to consider that this stand is not built for comfort like a Summit stand.
-Consequently, you might actually like that if you tend to fall asleep too easily in a Summit stand.
+The main reason we put this model after Summit and Hawk is comfort.
+It’s important to consider that this model is not built for comfort like a Summit.
+Consequently, you might actually like that if you tend to fall asleep too easily in a Summit.
 Plus, on this stand, you don’t have to worry about a backrest restricting your movements or obstructing your view when you turn toward the tree.

 - Nifty oval aluminum tubing design

 - No obstructions to worry about when you face toward the tree